dapphub/colony-review/REVIEW.md

 Further, we would consider annotating functions with the `note` modifier from [ds-note], making the call history of the contract explicitly clear in the logs.

+### Data Structures

+The code could be simplified and made more readable by folding the `tokenGrants` mapping into the `GrantClaimTotal` struct, and renaming the latter to `Grant`.

 ## Usage of Dappsys components